KevinDahlberg/log_my_run_app/BLOG.md

   The information is being Posted to the DB from the addRun function.
 I need to make it all pretty and stuff, but it's a start.

   Runs coming back from DB and displaying.
 Next up is to fix the edit stuff.

+  Got through to the runView view just fine.
+Able to get a run to populate.
+Now I just have to have a run edit properly.

+  I also have to make the parsed items and the combined items show up properly.

+  Problems with views got fixed as soon as I got rid of all of the old data.